dupenodi/dupenodi/README.md

   </a>
 </p>

-## About Me

-I’m Sarath, a Founding Full Stack Developer at Niti AI.
-I architect and build **AI-first infrastructure** for retention marketing, audience research, and campaign performance—powering D2C brands and mid-market companies.

-💡 Things I enjoy doing:
-- Designing expressive UIs with **Next.js/React**
-- Building resilient microservices in **Python / Go**
-- Working with **Supabase/PostgreSQL** for data infra
-- Integrating **LLMs, LangChain, vector DBs** into products
-- Shipping tools, systems, and workflows from **0 → 1**

-Outside of work: I write, travel, explore creative technology, dabble in design, and document thoughts → [Reminiscence Blog](https://reminiscence.bearblog.dev).

 ---

+## 👨‍💻 About Me

+I’m Sarath.
+I help build Niti AI from the ground up as one of the first engineers.
+Most of my work revolves around designing **AI-first infrastructure** that makes retention marketing, audience insights, and campaign performance less of a headache and more of a system that just works.

+On any given day, I’m probably:
+- Sketching UIs in **React/Next.js** that feel snappy and expressive
+- Writing services in **Python** or **Go** that don’t fall apart under load
+- Figuring out schemas and queries in **Postgres/Supabase**
+- Plugging in **LLMs, LangChain, and vector DBs** into workflows
+- Shipping features end to end, from **idea → code → production**

+When I step away from work, I like to write, travel, experiment with creative tech, and occasionally get lost in design projects.
+I also jot down thoughts here: [Reminiscence Blog](https://reminiscence.bearblog.dev).

+---

-## Tech I Work With
+## 🛠️ Tech I Use

 ![Next.js](https://img.shields.io/badge/Next.js-000?style=flat-square&logo=nextdotjs)
 ![React](https://img.shields.io/badge/React-20232A?style=flat-square&logo=react)